webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 blended, how the depth buffer and stencil buffers work, etc...

 The biggest difference is WebGL is a stateful API and WebGPU is not.
-By that I mean in WebGL there is whole bunch of global state.
+By that I mean in WebGL there is a bunch of global state.
 Which textures are currently bound, which buffers are currently bound, what the current program is, what the blending, depth, and stencil settings are.
-You set those states by calling various API functions like `gl.bindBuffer` or `gl.enable` etc and they stay what you set them *globally* until you change them to something else.
+You set those states by calling various API functions like `gl.bindBuffer` or `gl.enable`, etc..., and they stay what you set them *globally* until you change them to something else.

 By contrast, In WebGPU there is almost no *global* state.
-Instead there concepts of a *pipeline* and a *render pass* which effectively contain most of the state that was global in WebGL.
+Instead, there concepts of a *pipeline* and a *render pass* which effectively contain most of the state that was global in WebGL.
 Which textures, which attributes, which buffers, and all the various other settings.
 Any settings you don't set have default values.
 You can't modify a pipeline.
-Instead you create them and after that they are immutable.
+Instead, you create them and after that they are immutable.
 If you want different settings you need to create another pipeline.
-*render passes* do have some state but that state is local to the render pass.
+*render passes* do have some state, but that state is local to the render pass.

-The second biggest difference is that WebGPU **is lower level** than WebGL.
+The second-biggest difference is that WebGPU **is lower level** than WebGL.
 In WebGL many things connect by names.
-For example you declare a uniform in GLSL and you look up its location
+For example, you declare a uniform in GLSL and you look up its location

 ```js